End Pain and Prevent Future Complications with Wisdom Teeth Extractions

 What can I expect after wisdom teeth removal?

 After wisdom teeth removal, you can expect some swelling, mild to moderate discomfort, and possibly slight bleeding for the first 24 hours.
-Our team will provide post-operative care instructions, including how to manage discomfort with pain medications and ice packs.
+Our expert dental team will provide post-operative care instructions, including how to manage discomfort with pain medications and ice packs.

 Other guidelines cover oral hygiene, diet, and follow-up visits.
 Many patients recover within a few days.